Sacred Heritage in Sri Lanka

 9. Sri Maha Bodhi (Anuradhapura District)

-• Significance: The oldest living human-planted tree, grown from a sapling of the original Bodhi tree in Bodh Gaya.
+• Significance: The oldest living human-planted tree, grown from a sapling of the

 • History: Brought to Sri Lanka by Sangamitta Theri in the 3rd century BCE.